whatrocks/blog/src/pages/2020-05-26-the-six-levels-of-interaction-with-a-system/index.md

 I nodded throughout.
 Yup, needs prem-o gas.
 Trunk's weird, okay.
 Tail-light-light's-not-alright, good to know.
 Oil, yes, oil's a thing that cars need.

-Meanwhile, I caught myself thinking, "Man, they really know a lot about cars."
+Meanwhile, I caught myself thinking, "Wow, they really know a lot about cars."

 I, for one, don't.
 My dad knows how to take a car apart and put it back together.
 I know how to get 120 stars in Super Mario 64.
 Sure, I learned *some stuff* about cars growing up.
 I've changed flat tires in a pinch, once helped my dad replace brake pads on our monstrous Suburban, and sorta payed attention while I helped him change the oil in Old Blue (his beloved sky blue '85 Blazer).